 If self control isn’t your strong point, and you often find yourself slipping under zero at the end of the month, British company Intelligent Environments has teamed up with Pavlok to create a product which could really shock users into living within their means.

-The Pavlok bracelet appears like an innocent fitbit at first glance, but is programmed to give users mild electric shock if users stray into bad habits.
+The Pavlok bracelet appears like an innocent fitbit at first glance, but is programmed to give users a mild electric shock if users stray into bad habits.
 Fintech company Intelligent Environments aims to promote better spending habits among users with its program which links the Pavlok bracelets to user’s online banking systems.
 If a user’s bank balance falls below a certain level, the wristband administers a shock to notify them, or turns down their central heating at home via Google thermostat Nest to save them money.
 Users can set the minimal level for their account, and set the programmed response too.

 The partnership was announced in May of this year, and the companies are said to be in talks with a number of leading banks around the world.